 Cementing Services.
 Drilling for oil and natural gas involves penetrating numerous geological layers, many of which may be saturated with fresh or salt water, oil, natural gas or combinations of all three.
 To protect groundwater from contamination emanating from the wellbore, surface casing is run to a depth below the level of groundwater and fresh water aquifers and cemented in place.
 In many wells, intermediate and production casing is also run below the level of surface casing and cemented in place.
 Once the cement has hardened, all of the geological formations that have been penetrated are isolated from each other and the completion of the well can proceed.
 Historically, the Corporation has grown this service line through acquisitions and capital investment but due to declining financial returns and increased competition, the Corporation has ceased offering cementing services in all of its operating areas except for Argentina, where it remains a market leader.
-As of December 31, 2019, the Corporation had:
+As of December 31, 2020, the Corporation had:

-- 5 cementing units in the United States, all of which have been idled; and - 14 cementing units in Argentina, of which 13 are active and one has been idled.
+- 3 cementing units in the United States, all of which have been idled; and - 13 cementing units in Argentina, of which 12 are active and 1 has been idled.

-For each of the years ended December 31, 2019 and 2018, cementing services accounted for 1% of the Corporation's revenue.
+For each of the years ended December 31, 2020 and 2019, cementing services accounted for 2% and 1% of the Corporation's revenue, respectively.